simonvandel/fixed_limit_poker/README.md

 - [ ] Fejlhåndtering
   - [ ] Hvis de crasher
   - [ ] Hvis de tager for lang tid (1 sekund?)
+- [ ] Reimplment scoreboard using Google docs
+  - [ ] Gather results (in observer?)
+  - [ ] Upload raw data to Google sheets
+  - [ ] Make Google Sheet that displays data in a pretty way

 Nice to have: